Hackensack River

-The Hackensack River is a river, approximately 45 miles (72 km) long, in the U.S. states of New York and New Jersey, emptying into Newark Bay, a back chamber of New York Harbor.
+The Hackensack River is a river, about 45 miles (72 km) long, in the U.S. states of New York and New Jersey, emptying into Newark Bay, a back chamber of New York Harbor.
 The watershed of the river includes part of the suburban area outside New York City just west of the lower Hudson River, which it roughly parallels, separated from it by the New Jersey Palisades.
 It also flows through and drains the New Jersey Meadowlands.
 The lower river, which is navigable as far as the city of Hackensack, is heavily industrialized and forms a commercial extension of Newark Bay.

 Once believed to be among the most polluted watercourses in the United States, it staged a modest revival by the late 2000s.
 The river is divided into the upper river, north of the Oradell Reservoir and Oradell Dam, and lower river, south of the reservoir and dam.

 Description

-The Hackensack River rises in southeastern New York, in Rockland County, in the Sweet Swamp, just west of the Hudson River and approximately 1 mi (1.6 km) south of West Haverstraw.
+The Hackensack River rises in southeastern New York, in Rockland County, in the Sweet Swamp, located in the hamlet of New City just west of the Hudson River and half a mile south of High Tor State Park.
 It flows briefly southeast, into the Lake DeForest reservoir, separated from the Hudson by less than 3 mi (5 km).
 South of the dam, it then flows south, diverging from the Hudson.
 Just across the New Jersey state line, in northern Bergen County, it is impounded to form the reservoir Lake Tappan near River Vale.

 South of Lake Tappan, it flows in a meandering course southward through the suburban communities of New Jersey.
 Near Oradell, it is impounded to form Oradell Reservoir, where it is surrounded primarily by Oradell, Haworth, and Emerson, and joined by several streams, including the Dwars Kill, the Cherry Brook, and Pascack Brook.
 Van Buskirk Island, a man-made island and site of the New Milford Plant of the Hackensack Water Company, lies in this area.
 South of the reservoir, it flows through the Oradell Dam through River Edge, Hackensack, Teaneck, Bogota, and Ridgefield Park, once again approaching within 3 mi (5 km) of the Hudson, and separated from it by the ridge of the Palisades.

-At Little Ferry, it is joined by the broad Overpeck Creek, then flows southward, widening in a broad meandering tidal estuary through the Meadowlands, forming extensive side streams and wetlands.
+At Little Ferry, it is joined by the broad Overpeck Creek, then flows southward, widening in a broad, meandering tidal estuary through the Meadowlands, forming extensive side streams and wetlands.
 South of North Bergen, it forms the boundary between Bergen County to the west and Hudson County to the east.
-Opposite Secaucus it is joined by Berrys Creek, then flows past the western edge of Jersey City, which overlooks the river's valley from the ridge of the Palisades, before forming Newark Bay at its confluence with the Passaic River between Jersey City and Kearny.
+Opposite Secaucus it is joined by Berry's Creek, then flows past the western edge of Jersey City, which overlooks the river's valley from the ridge of the Palisades, before forming Newark Bay at its confluence with the Passaic River between Jersey City and Kearny.

 As it flows through the Meadowlands it is traversed by numerous rail and road bridges.